About ACIS

 Structural

 Structural developed ACIS with a singular mission: making serious cognitive self-assessment more accessible than traditional in-person testing.
-His work bridges differential psychology, psychometrics, and modern web technology.
+His work bridges differential psychology, applied psychometrics, CHC theory, item development, norming workflows, score interpretation, and modern web technology.

-Drawing on the CHC framework and established psychometric methodology, he designed ACIS to bring broader subtest coverage, adult norms, and careful score interpretation to an online format.
+Drawing on the CHC framework and established measurement methodology, he designed ACIS to bring broader subtest coverage, adult norms, reliability-focused scoring, and careful interpretive language to an online format.
 The result is a platform focused on cognitive self-understanding, educational planning, and transparent technical communication.

 ACIS draws on the foundational research in intelligence and psychometrics.
 For those wishing to explore the scientific literature: